 - salt & pepper to taste

-Pop toasted walnuts in a food processor and blend them until they have sand consistency.
+- Pop toasted walnuts in a food processor and blend them until they have sand like consistency.
 Add wild garlic and parsley stalks (if using) and blend until mixture resembles paste.

 - I've used some leftover fresh parsley stalks as I had them handy and they also help to preserve the lovely green colour.
 Adding a touch of lemon juice would be another method but that will change the flavour of your pesto so make sure you are happy with it first.